 Like most dosage forms, vitamin C powder is also available as a natural and synthetic variant.
 You can simply stir the powder in water and then drink it as a refreshing drink.
 Of course, you can also add vitamin C powder to other drinks or dishes such as yoghurt.
 The amount of vitamin C per scoop should be standardised for each powder so you can dose the powder easily and safely.
 Vitamin C powder is particularly suitable for people who do not want to swallow capsules or tablets.

 - Vitamin C tablets

 Vitamin C tablets consist of compressed vitamin C powder.
-The tablets also have a standardized active ingredient content.
-They are well suited for when you're on the go or traveling.
+The tablets also have a standardised active ingredient content.
+They are well suited for when you are on the go or travelling.

 - Vitamin C capsules

 Vitamin C capsules contain vitamin C powder in a capsule shell.
 The capsules can be dosed and taken just as easily as the tablets.
 Capsules with a plant-based capsule shell are also suitable for vegetarians and vegans.

 With vitamin C, a basic distinction can be made between a natural and a synthetic form.
 Natural vitamin C is obtained from amla berries or from acerola cherry, among other things.
 At best, the extraction is gentle with pure water.
 Synthetic vitamin C is produced in the laboratory from the starting substance D-glucose.
 So far, it has been controversial whether natural vitamin C has a higher bioavailability for humans.
 However, the natural variant has a decisive advantage: In contrast to synthetic vitamin C, it is not an isolated vital substance.
 A high-quality food supplement with natural vitamin C also contains valuable phytochemicals that can support the effects of the vitamin.